This article is also available in Deutsch.

 - Strain the juice into a tall mixing glass.

-- Add the egg liqueur and mix them well.
+- Add 1 shot Eggnog and mix them well.1 shot Eggnog

 - Pour the lemon-juice-egg-liqueur-mixture into a rimmed cocktail glass.

-- Top the cocktail glass up with the ice-cold bitter lemon.
+- Top the cocktail glass up with the ice-cold 1 ¼ cups Bitter Lemon.1 ¼ cups Bitter Lemon

 Nutrition values are estimates only, using online calculators.
 Please verify using your own data.